morrowind-modding/tes3cs-manual/content/objects/object-types/spellmaking.md

 _Type_: Spell types include: Abilities, Blight Disease, Disease, Curse, and Powers.

 _Auto Calculate Cost_: Automatically calculates the cost and value of the spell.
-Any spell that is auto-calculated may also be used by auto-calculated NPCs.
+Any spell that is auto-calculated may also be used by [[auto-calculate-stats|auto-calculated]] NPCs.

 _PC Start Spell_: If checked, this spell can be given to player at start of the game.